Leaf-nosed bat: Diet

 The Phyllostomidae demonstrate the most diverse dietary habits of any family of bats across the globe.
 Because of this, general dietary patterns are categorized for each species.
 Leaf-nosed bats generally specialize in a particular type of diet which leads to classification in one of these groups: frugivore, nectarivore, insectivore, omnivore, or haematophagous.
 However, categorizations are based only on primary consumption habits, therefore observing species that occasionally consume food items outside of their particular classifications is not uncommon.
 Usually, when leaf-nosed bats consume outside of their primary dietary categorization, it is to ensure sufficient intake of nutrients that their primary food source may not provide.
 For example, nectar and ripe fruits provide sufficient amounts of carbohydrates and water, but are lacking in protein and fat.
-To meet basic nutritional requirements, leaf-nosed bats that primarily feed on fruit and nectar must also ensure sufficient protein and fat intake by consuming insects or leaves.
+To meet basic nutritional requirements, leaf-nosed bats that primarily feed on fruit and nectar must also consume insects to ensure sufficient protein and fat intake and visit salt licks to acquire sodium and other nutrients.

 Most leaf-nosed bats are classified as insectivores and feed on a variety of small insects.
 Certain species with this classification capture their prey either while in flight or from foliage in trees or on the ground.
 Carnivorous species feed on a variety of animals ranging from frogs to other bats.
 The Desmodontinae fall into this general carnivorous category, but are further distinguished by feeding exclusively on blood.
 In contrast, some species in this family feed on exclusively plants, gaining needed nutrients from fruits and leaves.
+Glossophaginae and Lonchophyllinae are nectar-feeding subfamilies.